HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/d-bus-enumeration-and-command-injection-privilege-escalation.md

 #### Connections

-When a process sets up a connection to a bus, the bus assigns to the connection a special bus name called _unique connection name_.
+[From wikipedia:](https://en.wikipedia.org/wiki/D-Bus) When a process sets up a connection to a bus, the bus assigns to the connection a special bus name called _unique connection name_.
 Bus names of this type are immutable—it's guaranteed they won't change as long as the connection exists—and, more importantly, they can't be reused during the bus lifetime.
 This means that no other connection to that bus will ever have assigned such unique connection name, even if the same process closes down the connection to the bus and creates a new one.
 Unique connection names are easily recognizable because they start with the—otherwise forbidden—colon character.

 ### Service Object Info